rr-learning/rrc_2022_datasets/README.md

     )
 ```
 To transform the observation back to a flat array after filtering, simply set the keyword argument `flatten_obs` to true.
 Note that the step and reset functions will transform observations in the same manner as the `get_dataset` method to ensure compatibility.
 A downside of working with observations in the form of dictionaries is that they cause a considerable memory overhead during dataset loading.

+### Evaluating a policy

+Code that mimics the evaluation on the real robot is provided in `scripts/evaluate_policy_sim.py`.
+Make sure to replace the policy with your own code and to use the right environment parameters.